eMapR/LT-GEE/README.md

 The results coming from the LT-GEE algorithm are packaged as array images.
 If you are unfamiliar with the array image format, please see the [GEE documentation](https://developers.google.com/earth-engine/arrays_intro).
 As array images, it is best to think of each pixel as a separate container of information.
 Each container is independent of others and can have varying observation lengths determined by the difference between the number of years in the time series and the number of masked observations in that time series.
 Image arrays are highly flexible, and in the case of the 'LandTrendr' band output, it allows slicing on 2 dimensions (observation [axis 1], and attribute [axis 0]), which is particularly handy for extracting all attributes for a given observation or set of observations (like observations identified as verticies).
 Though useful for slicing and manipulating segmentation information, the image array construct is not very good for visualization and exporting.
 This section will walk through:

 1. Some operations that can be performed on the 'LandTrendr' band image array to extract segment information
-2. Isolate the greatest vegetation loss segment of a time series
+2. Isolate the greatest delta segment of a time series
-3. Filter the greatest vegetation loss segment by an attribute
+3. Filter the greatest delta segment by vegetation loss magnitude and loss duration
-3. Transform the attributes of the filtered, isolated segment to an image for viewing
+4. Apply a minimum mapping unit filter to identified disturbance pixels to reduce spatial noise
-4. Convert a fitted (FTV) band from an image array to an image with a band per year in the time series
+5. Convert a fitted (FTV) band from an image array to an image with a band per year in the time series

 Before getting started, lets look at the